 When should you customize your ERP and why?

 So after all is said and done, when does an ERP system require customization, and why?
-Well, as a former CIO here are my takes on the matter.
+Well, as a former CIO, here are my takes on the matter.

 If you must customize your ERP, do it later

-Systemically, commercial ERP platforms are created on the basis of matrices of fixed code instructions, guided by various subjective operational requirements and limited by the sophistication of a company’s development capabilities.
-This means that, other than scale of use, differences between ERP functionality, its UI, and other relevant operational bits are primarily defined by what brand managers and developers define as one or more commercial advantages.
+This means that, other than the scale of use, differences between ERP functionality, its UI, and other relevant operational bits are primarily defined by what brand managers and developers define as one or more commercial advantages.

 Recommended reading: figure out which functionalities you need with our list of 70 ERP features to consider for your next system.

 Whether a particular system is driven to showcase the simplicity of its UI, its depth of reporting, speed of processing, or easy integration with third-party apps, ERPs live and die on the basis of quality assurance tests, and are measured on the basis of entirely subjective levels of judgment.
-As a practical matter, this recognition means that while a system may work just fine as long as its technical ‘envelope’ isn’t exposed to anything but itself, as soon as you open a port, or create an unknown customization, all bets are immediately off.

-As Rebecca Wettemann, an ERP analyst with Nucleus Research Inc. said in a 2011 article in CIO Magazine; “We…see more and more CIOs going the 'less customization' route…10 years ago, they did a lot of customizations.
+“We…see more and more CIOs going the 'less customization' route…10 years ago, they did a lot of customizations.
 But I would say that the majority today are going 90 percent out of the box — with very vanilla installations.
 It gives you a more predictable and cheaper deployment and then obviously, it makes upgrades less disruptive and less costly."

 author image